-Clinical Investigator, Joshua Meeks, MD, PhD, is researching the underlying genetics of bladder cancer to develop new treatments for the disease while Shilajit Kundu, MD, is conducting research on cancer outcomes and quality-of-life issues.
+Clinical Investigator, Joshua Meeks, MD, PhD, is researching the underlying genetics of bladder cancer.
+The goal of his research is to develop new treatments for the disease.
+Shilajit Kundu, MD, is conducting research on cancer outcomes and quality-of-life issues.

-The Department of Urology is also participating in several clinical trials to test the efficacy of new therapies and technologies for bladder cancer and to identify effective ways to improve quality of life.
+The Department of Urology is also participating in several clinical trials to test the efficacy of new therapies and technologies for bladder cancer and to find ways to improve quality of life.

 What is Bladder (Urothelial) Cancer?